sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>file-roller</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tool for viewing and creating archives
+Short desc    : Tool for viewing and creating archives
 URL          : https://wiki.gnome.org/Apps/FileRoller
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : File Roller is an application for creating and viewing archives files,
+Descript     : File Roller is an application for creating and viewing archives files,
              : such as tar or zip files.
 ```